 1. About these terms and conditions

 1.1.
-Access to and use of scouts.org.uk (the website) both within the UK and internationally is provided by The UK Scout Association (TSA).
+Access to and use of this website both within the UK and internationally is provided by The UK Scout Association (TSA).
 These terms apply to your use of the website and shall take effect immediately from your first use of the website and thereafter.
 Please note, in order to use the website you must agree to be bound by all the terms provided (Please note, if you do not agree to be bound all the terms herein, TSA does not permit you to access, use and/or contribute to the website).

 1.2.
 TSA may change these terms from time to time and so you should check these on a regula basis.
 Your continued use of the website will be deemed acceptance of any updated or amended terms.
 If you do not agree to the changes, you should cease using the website.
 If there is any conflict between these terms and specific local terms appearing elsewhere on the website then the latter shall prevail in relation to the matter to which it specifically relates.